-The regulations governing aid to the mining sector in the area of risk prevention and mining safety are currently set out in Order TED/1079/2020, of November 11, 2020, establishing the specifications in the context of native and sustainable mining.
+The regulations governing aid to the mining sector in the area of risk prevention and mining safety are set out in Order TED/1079/2020. of November 11, 2020, establishing the specifications in the context of native and sustainable mining.

-The aim of the subsidies regulated in this Order is to encourage the development of projects related to mining safety (from the standpoint of investment and training) carried out by interested non-profit enterprises and entities, for the purpose of helping to reduce mining accidents in Spain, thereby effectively fostering, by extension, both the ecological transition process and the process of combating the demographic challenge.
+The aim of the subsidies regulated in this Order is to encourage the development of projects related to mining safety (from the standpoint of investment and training) carried out by interested non-profit enterprises and entities, for the purpose of helping to reduce mining accidents in Spain, thereby effectively fostering, by extension, both the green transition process and the process of combating the demographic challenge.

-The call for aid applications for projects and actions under the aforesaid Order for the year 2023 was made in the Decision of November 21, 2022, of the Secretariat of State for Energy (amended by the Decision of February 16, 2023), and it has a budget of €2.3 million.
+The call for aid applications for projects and actions under the aforesaid Order for the year 2024 was made in the Decision of November 14, 2023, of the Secretariat of State for Energyand it has a budget of €1.65 million.

-Accordingly, and without limitation, suffice it to say that this most recent call for aid applications deems projects carried out in Spain in the area of mining and targeted at the areas of (i) significant investments in mining safety, including projects aimed at improving health and safety in mining sties, benefit mines and tunnels or galleries in the excavation phase, or (ii) training programs in mining safety, specifically, those aimed at providing face-to-face training to the personnel of entities subject to the Regulations on Basic Rules for Mining Safety, to be eligible for financing.
+According to the provisions of said Order TED/1079/2020, this aid is available for projects carried out in Spain in the area of mining and targeted at the areas of (i) significant investments in mining safety, including projects aimed at improving health and safety in mining sties, benefit mines and tunnels or galleries in the excavation phase, or (ii) training programs in mining safety, specifically, those aimed at providing face-to-face training to the personnel of entities subject to the Regulations on Basic Rules for Mining Safety.